Meath GAA: County team

 Meath won the National Football League in 1975 and looked a promising prospect for the All-Ireland.
 Defeat at the hands of Kevin Heffernan's Dublin team, however, was an indication of what was to come.
-Heffo's Dubs prevented Meath from winning provincial titles, before a talented Offaly team emerged to win more Leinster titles and become the only team capable of challenging the great Kerry team that dominated football between 1975 and 1986.
+Heffo's Dubs prevented Meath from winning provincial titles, before an Offaly team emerged to win more Leinster titles and become the only team capable of challenging the Kerry team that dominated football between 1975 and 1986.

 Meath looked far from All-Ireland Championship material when losing to Wexford in 1981 and Longford in 1982.
 By the time the 1983 Leinster began, Meath had appointed the hurling team's masseur, Sean Boylan, as football manager, and few could have predicted the success that would come to the county under his reign.
 Boylan's initial appointment was greeted with scepticism as it had always been known that he was a capable hurler, but his role in football had been seen as merely repairing the players, not training them.
 Boylan's first task was to prepare Meath for an opening match against a Dublin team led by legendary midfielder Brian Mullins.
 The first match resulted in a draw, as a result of a fortunate ricochet shot from Barney Rock against new Meath half back Colm Coyle.
 The replay also ended with level scores, with Boylan gaining public support as a trainer of real substance.
 Dublin, however, went on to win the second replay in extra time, before going on to win the All-Ireland that year.
 Meath not yet being seen as Championship-winning material.

 The 1980s team progressed cautiously towards victory.
 They missed full-back Mick Lyons for the 1984 Leinster final against Dublin and in 1985 slipped up against Laois in the semi-final.
 It was therefore not until 1986 that Meath won the first of three consecutive Leinster titles, and followed it up with All-Ireland victories over Cork in 1987 and 1988, the latter following a replay.
 Meath also secured the National Football League title in 1988.
 The Meath team of 1988 to this day, proves to be one of the most successful teams of all time.
 In this year, Boylan's men won the Leinster SFC, All-Ireland SFC, and the National Football League.
 In 1989 the champions were defeated by Dublin, while in 1990 Cork defeated Meath, completing a historic All-Ireland Hurling and Football double.